 Over time, it’s natural for prices of goods and services to rise.
 However, when those price increases start to become excessive, then it takes a toll on consumers as their spending power falls.
-Inflation can happen for any number of reasons.
+Inflation can happen for a number of reasons.
 Maybe the price of oil goes up, causing energy companies to raise prices.
 Perhaps a currency has sunk so low that importing items from abroad now becomes a lot more expensive.

-High inflation becomes risky as people stop buying things which hurts company profits and thus, employment.
+High inflation becomes risky as people stop buying things, which hurts company profits and thus, employment.

 Whilst deflation is less common, it happens when demand is so low that it leads to an excessive drop in prices.
 Japan’s so-called lost decade, between 1991 and 2001, started with a collapse in the stock market and housing market.
-That led to falling wages and lower demand, that resulted in lower prices.
+That led to falling wages and lower demand, which resulted in lower prices.

 Even a company can go through risky times if they’re hit with a profit warning, scandal, very high valuations or even just a lack of innovation, as in the case of Blackberry.
 In all these scenarios, not many people are looking to invest which compounds the problem for the company.
 No money is coming and everyone is cashing out.

 So, how do you protect yourself during these risky times and what do people invest in during these periods?
 Let’s find out!